jwdeque/Cor-Tempus/README.md

 ![Cor Tempus Screenshot](img/cor-tempus-1-high-power.png)

-Watch face shows time, battery level and one data field, defaulting to the heart rate.
+The watch face shows the time, battery level and one data field, defaulting to the heart rate.

 Available from the Garmin Store here - https://apps.garmin.com/apps/a2e6aba0-9c45-4f57-8bb8-14bdc8bbc57c

 ### Battery level

-When battery charge is over 20%, its level is shown only when the watch is awake (in the "high-power" mode).
+When the battery is over 20%, its charge is shown only when the watch is awake (in "high-power" mode).

-When the battery is 20% or less, its level is also shown in the "always on" mode.
+When the battery is 20% or less, the charge is also shown in "always on" mode.

 ![Cor Tempus, Low Battery](img/cor-tempus-2-low-battery.png)